Resources for Homeless Children and YouthResources related to homeless students' rights to enroll and participate fully in school.

 - Transportation Agreement (English) (DOC)

-"You Can Enroll in School" poster of information regarding school enrollment which is guaranteed by federal and state law regardless of housing.
+The "You Can Enroll in School" poster provides public notice of the educational rights and protections of children and youth experiencing homelessness, including school enrollment which is guaranteed by federal and state law regardless of housing.

 - "You Can Enroll in School" Poster (English) (PDF)